volexity/threat-intel/tools/one-extract/README.md

 `one-extract /path/to/file.one --extract-meta`

+### Extract embedded files from a password protected notebook with password 1234

+`one-extract /path/to/file.one --extract-files --password 1234`

 ## Disclaimer

 This is only intended as an interim solution, until someone with a greater understanding of the `.one` file format comes up with something more robust.